Gilthanas122/hello-world/README.md

 ### Create a Webhook in your github account
 * Go to your repo and open Settings/Webhooks
 * [Checkout image for webhook settings](https://github.com/Gilthanas122/hello-world/blob/master/Images/githubwebhookcut.png)
+* Under let me select individual events -> you can customise your webhook triggers

 ### Create a Jenkins Job